VQ-1

-Fleet Air Reconnaissance Squadron 1 (VQ-1) is an aviation unit of the United States Navy established on 1 June 1955.
-Its role is aerial reconnaissance and signals intelligence.
-The squadron is nicknamed the "World Watchers" and is based at NAS Whidbey Island, flying Lockheed EP-3E Aries II aircraft.
+Fleet Air Reconnaissance Squadron 1 (VQ-1) was an aviation unit of the United States Navy established on 1 June 1955.
+Its role was aerial reconnaissance and signals intelligence.
+The squadron was nicknamed the "World Watchers" and was based at NAS Whidbey Island, flying Lockheed EP-3E Aries II aircraft.

 Squadron History

 The lineage of VQ-1's "World Watchers" can be traced back to two PBY-5A Catalina "Black Cats" modified for electronic reconnaissance during World War II.
 The unit formally established as the Special Electronic Search Project at NAS Sangley Point, in October 1951.
 By 13 May 1953, when it was redesignated Detachment Able of Airborne Early Warning Squadron One (VW-1), the unit operated four P4M-1Q Mercators.

 1950s

 When Detachment Able was reorganized into Electronic Countermeasures Squadron One (VQ-1) at Iwakuni, Japan on 1 June 1955, it was the first squadron dedicated to electronic warfare.
 The EA-3 Skywarrior served the squadron for the next three decades.